munificent/craftinginterpreters/book/optimization.md

 Most of you probably won't spend a significant part of your career working in compilers or interpreters.
-It's a pretty small slice of the computer science pie, and an even smaller segment of software engineering in industry.
+It's a pretty small slice of the computer science academia pie, and an even smaller segment of software engineering in industry.
 That's OK.
 Even if you never work on a compiler again in your life, you will certainly *use* one, and I hope this book has equipped you with a better understanding of how the programming languages you use are designed and implemented.

 You have also learned a handful of important, fundamental data structures, and gotten some practice doing low-level profiling and optimization work.
 That kind